Espoo: Parks and recreation

 The city's 880-hectare (2,200-acre) Central Park is located directly in the middle of the city, and it consists of natural forests, meadows, cliffs, wetlands as well as recreational routes.
 Central Park is the second-largest natural area in Espoo, after Nuuksio National Park, located in the northern part of the city.
 The park consists of two separate areas, Central Park I and II, approved by the City Council in 1996 and 2004, respectively.

 Government and politics

 Espoo's city council has 75 members.
-Following the municipal election of 2017 the council seats are allocated in the following way: National Coalition Party 26 seats, Greens 17, Social Democrats 10, True Finns 7, Swedish People's Party 6, Centre Party 3, Left Alliance 3, Christian Democrats 2 and Liberal Party 1.

 Nationally, Espoo is a part of the constituency of Uusimaa.
 Support for the centre-right politics, especially the National Coalition Party, is traditionally high in Espoo.
-Results of the 2019 Finnish parliamentary election in Espoo:
+Following the Finnish municipal elections of 2025 the council seats are allocated in the following way: National Coalition Party 28 seats, Green League 15 seats, Social Democratic Party of Finland 14 seats, Swedish People's Party of Finland 6 seats, Finns Party 4 seats, Left Alliance 3 seats, Christian Democrats 2 seats, Centre Party 2 seats and, Liberal Party 1 seat.